-Along with a stand mixer and a food processor, a blender is one of the few small appliances that are likely to be worth the space they take up in almost any cook's kitchen.
-To earn that coveted spot in your cabinet, though (or—if it's really good—on your countertop!), the machine has to purée sauces and soups to a velvety consistency, blend fibrous greens like kale into a smoothie, and turn rock-hard ice into snow for happy-hour frozen drinks.
+Along with a stand mixer and a food processor, a blender is one of the few small appliances that are worth the space they take up.
+To earn that coveted spot in your cabinet (or—if it's really good—on your countertop!), the machine has to purée sauces and soups to a velvety consistency, easily blend fibrous greens like kale into a smoothie, and turn rock-hard ice into snow for happy-hour frozen drinks.

 If you can spring for it, your best bet is a high-powered blender, like a Vitamix or a Blendtec—you can read our review of that category of blenders here.
-Their blending power is unrivaled, but, with prices starting at around $400, such blenders aren't a realistic option for many households.
+Their blending power is unrivaled, but, with prices starting at around $400, they often aren't a realistic option for many households.

-Our goal here, then, was to find a more affordable blender that delivers the absolute best performance for the price.
-We tested nine mid-priced models (between $100 and $275) to find ones that are capable across a range of common blender tasks.
-You probably shouldn't try to mill flour or make peanut butter in them—both jobs that high-end blenders can do—but otherwise, our top picks won't disappoint.
+Our goal was to find a more affordable blender that delivers the absolute best performance for the price.
+We tested nine mid-priced models (between $100 and $275).
+You probably shouldn't try to mill flour or make peanut butter in them—both jobs that high-end blenders do best—but otherwise, our top picks won't disappoint.

 The Best Blender: Cuisinart Hurricane Blender